 - Constipation (with abdominal massage using aromatherapy)

-- Pain: Studies have found that people with rheumatoid arthritis, cancer (using topical chamomile), and headaches (using topical peppermint) require fewer pain medications when they use aromatherapy
+- Pain.
+Studies have found that people with rheumatoid arthritis (RA), cancer (using topical chamomile), and headaches (using topical peppermint) require fewer pain medications when they use aromatherapy.

 - Itching, a common side effect for those receiving dialysis

-Pregnant women, people with severe asthma, and people with a history of allergies should only use essential oils under the guidance of a trained professional and with full knowledge of your physician.
+Pregnant women, people with severe asthma, and people with a history of allergies should only use essential oils under the guidance of a trained professional and with the full knowledge of their doctors.

 Pregnant women and people with a history of seizures should avoid hyssop oil.